cassiano/regexps/README.md

 # Regular Expression Engine

-## This personal project uses Parser Combinators and an NFA (Non-deterministic Finite Automatum) to parse and evaluate regular expressions against a given string.
+## This personal project uses Parser Combinators and an NFA (Non-deterministic Finite Automaton) to parse and evaluate regular expressions against a given string.
 The NFA implementation is based on this article by Ken Thompson: https://dl.acm.org/doi/epdf/10.1145/363347.363387

 ## Pre-requisites: